-New Jersey 495 comprises a limited access highway linking Interstate 95 (New Jersey Turnpike) in the town of Secaucus with the Lincoln Tunnel into Midtown Manhattan, New York.
-The freeway connects with New Jersey 3, U.S. 1/9, and commercial and neighborhood areas of North Bergen Township and Union City.
-The New Jersey Turnpike Authority, NJDOT and the Port Authority of New York share maintenance along the 3.45 mile long route.
+New Jersey Route 495 comprises a limited access highway linking Interstate 95 (New Jersey Turnpike) in the town of Secaucus with the Lincoln Tunnel to Midtown Manhattan, New York.
+The freeway connects with Route 3, U.S. 1/9, and commercial and neighborhood areas of North Bergen Township and Union City.
+The New Jersey Turnpike Authority, the New Jersey Department of Transportation (NJDOT) and the Port Authority of New York share maintenance along the 3.45 mile long route.

 The eastern half of the Lincoln Tunnel and the ramp system to Dyer Avenue and 34th Street are part of New York Route 495.
 The state route is not marked.

 Interstate 495 was originally intended to connect I-95 (New Jersey Turnpike) in North Jersey with I-78 (Clearview Expressway) in Queens, New York City.
 As part of the proposed Mid-Manhattan Expressway, the Lincoln Tunnel would have linked with a freeway route across Manhattan, connecting Union City, New Jersey with the Queens-Midtown Tunnel across the East River.
 The Mid-Manhattan Expressway was deleted from the Interstate system, with approval by the American Association of State Highway Officials (AASHO) on June 23, 1969.